AMBER Alert issued for three missing children out of Kempner

 KEMPNER, Texas (KETK) — An AMBER Alert has been issued for three young children that have been missing from Kempner.

 Officials suspect 35-year-old Kristine Amber Whitehead after she failed to appear in a custody hearing.
-She is believed to be driving a white 2007 Toyota Tundra with Texas license plate GJZ8544.
+She is described as African-American, five-feet-seven-inches, 165 pounds with black hair and brown eyes and is believed to be driving a white 2007 Toyota Tundra with Texas license plate GJZ8544.